braingram/pymicroclimate/README.md

 Direction: P1 (ADC)
 Angle = Resistance (see datasheet)
-Has 4.7k pullup (to 3.3v) and 1k in series
+Has 4.7k pullup (to 3.3v) and 2k in series (1k to pin, 1k to ground)

 Rain